COMCIFS/comcifs.github.io/draft/ddlm_dictionary_style_guide.md

 which are lowercase
 2. `_import.get` attributes are separated by 1 blank line above and below.
 3. IMPORT_DETAILS attributes are not used
-4. Attributes in a definition appear in the following order, where present:
+4. Attributes in a definition appear in the following order, where present.
+The names in brackets give the order in which attributes in the given category are presented.
    1. DEFINITION(id, scope, class)
+   1. DEFINITION_REPLACED(id,by)
    2. ALIAS (definition_id)
    3. `_definition.update`
    4. `_description.text`
    5. NAME(category_id,object_id,linked_item_id)
    6. `_category_key.name`
-   7. TYPE (purpose,source,container,contents)
+   7. TYPE (purpose,source,container,dimension,contents,
+            contents_referenced_id,indices,indices_referenced_id)
    8. ENUMERATION(range)
    9. ENUMERATION_SET(state,detail)
    9. `_enumeration.default`